junxit/us-congress-bills-116/metadata.md

 - 2019-04-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3292)
 - 2019-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3292)
 - 2019-04-30 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2019-11-06 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-01-06 — Committee on Indian Affairs.
+Reported by Senator Hoeven with an amendment in the nature of a substitute.
+With written report No. 116-191.
+- 2020-01-06 — Committee on Indian Affairs.
+Reported by Senator Hoeven with an amendment in the nature of a substitute.
+With written report No. 116-191.
+- 2020-01-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 400.